Generalised Taft algebras and pairs in involution: Generalised Taft algebras

 \subsection{Nichols algebras and bosonisations}

+We follow the survey articles \cite{Andruskiewitsch2017, Andruskiewitsch2002} in recalling some aspects of Nichols algebras of diagonal type.
+Until the end of this subsection we fix a Hopf algebra $H$ with invertible antipode.

-The definition of a Hopf algebra generalises naturally to braided monoidal categories.
-A Hopf algebra $R$ in the category of Yetter-Drinfeld modules over some Hopf algebra $H$ is referred to as a \emph{braided} Hopf algebra (over $H$).
+The definition of Hopf algebras generalises naturally to braided monoidal categories.
+A Hopf algebra $R$ in the category of \YetterDrinfeld modules over some Hopf algebra $H$ is referred to as a \emph{braided} Hopf algebra.
+Our next definition follows \cite[Definition 2.1]{Andruskiewitsch2002} almost verbatim. \begin{definition} Let $V$ be a \YetterDrinfeld module over $H$.
+A \emph{Nichols algebra} of $V$ is a braided graded Hopf algebra $\mathcal B(V)= \oplus_{n\geq 0} \mathcal B(V)(n)$ satisfying \begin{enumerate} \item $\mathcal B(V)(0)= \k$, \item $\mathcal B(V)(1) = \Pr(\mathcal B(V)) \cong V$ and \item $\mathcal B(V)$ is generated as an algebra by $B(V)(1)$. \end{enumerate} \end{definition} Proposition 2.2 of \cite{Andruskiewitsch2002} asserts the existence of Nichols algebras and their uniqueness up to isomorphism.
+By abuse of notation we will speak of \emph{the} Nichols algebra in the following.
+Aa explained in \cite[Definition 1.6]{Andruskiewitsch2002}, different types of Nichols algebras are distinguished in terms of their braidings.